 Outdoor dining guide

-After a long, seemingly endless winter, there is just about nothing we Milwaukeeans crave more than a little warm, fresh air.
-The outdoor dining and drinking scene in this city has exploded in the past few years, and most patios are packed on a nice sunny afternoon.
+After a long, seemingly endless winter (and an almost nonexistent spring), there is just about nothing we Milwaukeeans crave more than a little warm, fresh air.
+The outdoor dining and drinking scene in this city has exploded in the past few years, and most patios are packed on a nice, sunny afternoon.

 Looking for a little dining al fresco?
 Here are literally more than 100 lovely places to do so.
 Happy summer, Milwaukee.